Volant Spatula

+Early history

-McConkey was an early proponent of so-called "fat" skis, adopting the Volant Chubb, manufactured by his sponsor and with a 90 mm waist, as his every day ski in the 1995-1996 season.
+McConkey was an early proponent of so-called "fat" skis, adopting the Volant Chubb, manufactured by his sponsor and with a 90 mm waist, as his everyday ski in the 1995–1996 season.
 That same year, McConkey came up with the concept for the Spatula at a bar in Argentina and sketched the first design onto a beer napkin, believing that a "fat" ski with reverse side-cut would provide additional floatation underfoot where the skier needed it the most.
-He eventually deemed this the "pool cover" phenomenon since his theory was taking a ski into powder was like running across a pool cover, where the skier's weight sinks the ski while the surrounding snow floats it.
+He eventually deemed this the "pool cover" phenomenon, since his theory was that taking a ski into powder snow was like running across a pool cover, where the skier's weight sinks the ski while the surrounding snow floats it.
 His friends mostly thought the concept was crazy, but McConkey retained the napkin and stored it in a file.

-Approximately two years later in 1998, Volant engineer Peter Turner was skiing with McConkey and several others (such as Matchstick Productions filmmaker Scott Gaffney) with some prototype Volants that were variations of what was to become McConkey's signature ski: the Volant Machete McH "Huckster," which is itself similar to the earlier Chubb.
+Approximately two years later in 1998, Volant engineer Peter Turner was skiing with McConkey and several others (such as Matchstick Productions filmmaker Scott Gaffney) with some prototype Volant skis that were variations of what was to become McConkey's signature ski: the Volant Machete McH "Huckster," which is itself similar to the earlier Chubb.
 These skis were generally variations of a "fat" shaped ski.
 Eventually the group realized that some de-cambered Chubbs bent upward at the tips and tails skied better in the fresh powder than any of the new prototypes did.
 McConkey credited Gaffney as saying, "I think my old, dead, decambered Chubbs float much better in the powder than those ones with new ski life or camber."
-Gaffney's assertion prompted McConkey to locate his bar napkin from 1996, and ponder the concept again considering that powder is similar to water.
-Since water skis and surf boards have reverse side cut and reverse camber (a/k/a rocker), McConkey was more assured that a dedicated powder ski should have a similar shape.
+Gaffney's assertion prompted McConkey to locate his bar napkin from 1996, and ponder the concept again, considering that powder is similar to water.
+Since water skis and surfboards have reverse side cut and reverse camber (also known as rocker), McConkey was more assured that a dedicated powder ski should have a similar shape.

 McConkey spent the next two years talking to people about his reverse side cut and reverse camber ski, but most people rejected the notion outright except for Gaffney, fellow professional skier JT Holmes, and a few others.